graphprotocol/contracts/.devcontainer/README.md

 The script is idempotent and can be run multiple times without issues.

+The container was designed to be used for development with contracts repo at `/git/graphprotocol/contracts` and with `/git` mounted from the host by `docker-compose.yml`.

 ### 2. Start the Dev Container

 After creating the cache directories, you can start the dev container:

 1. Open VS Code
 2. Use the "Remote-Containers: Open Folder in Container" command
-3. Select the repository directory
+3. Select the repository directory (for example `/git/graphprotocol/contracts`)

 When the container starts, the `project-setup.sh` script will automatically run and: